bonitoo-io/weather-station/micropython/README.md

 ### SSL error (OSError -40):

-With Micropython version < 1.15 the https post to cloud2.influxdata.com fails with OSError -40.
+With Micropython's ESP8266 port version (=< 1.15) the https post to cloud2.influxdata.com fails with OSError -40.
 The issue seems to be that certain certificate types are not supported in axtls of underlining ESP-SDK.
 Only solution seems to be wait until micropython will be supporting newer ESP-SDK with mbedtls, or compile your own micropython firmware with a hack described in: